signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

   :alt: initiator-timing
   :align: center

-Timing tab displays the Latency Clock Sync and Frequency parameters.
+Timing tab displays the Use Subtopology Clock and Frequency parameters.
 By default, Use Subtopology Clock is enabled, and the Frequency value follows the frequency set in the Subtopology folder.

 **Use Subtopology Clock** – When enabled, the Frequency will be the same as the Subtopology clock.
 When disabled, the Frequency must be set in MHz.